Packers–Vikings rivalry

-The Packers–Vikings rivalry is an NFL rivalry between the Green Bay Packers and Minnesota Vikings.
+The Packers–Vikings rivalry is a National Football League (NFL) rivalry between the Green Bay Packers and the Minnesota Vikings.

+In the modern era, the Minnesota Vikings have been the biggest NFC North challenger to the Green Bay Packers.
+While the Packers have won almost 75% of its games against the Chicago Bears and Detroit Lions since the beginning of quarterback Brett Favre’s first season in 1992, they have only won ~50% of their games against the Vikings (going 35–31–2 in that period).
 CBS ranked it the #3 NFL rivalry of the 2000s.

-In the modern era, the Minnesota Vikings have been considered the biggest NFC North challenger to the Green Bay Packers.
-While the Packers have won almost 75% of its games against the Chicago Bears and Detroit Lions since the beginning of quarterback Brett Favre’s first season in 1992, they have only won ~50% of their games against the Vikings (going 33–28–2 in that time period).
-Thus, while the Bears–Packers rivalry is more historical, this is considered by many to be the most important NFC North match-up in determining the eventual division winner.
+The Packers lead the overall series, 66–60–3.
+The two teams have met twice in the playoffs, winning one each.